anime-crossing/man-chan/README.md

 > chicken and waffles
 ```

+### **Plugins**
+Allows you to load exterior commands outside of the main functionality.
+List these under a `/plugins` folder.

+For example, let's say you have two github repos with sets of commands that are compatible with ManChan bot: `images` and `encoder`.

+Add those to the plugins folder like so:
+`/plugins/image/generator.py`
+`/plugins/image/formatter.py`
+`/plugins/encoder/encode.py`

+Each of those modules will be loaded like any other Cog.

 ## Coming soon:
 ### **Money Ledger**
 Keep track of what each person owes money too.
 Useful for social events where one person pays for everyone and stuff.